jblindsay/whitebox-tools/README.md

 - ***ArcSin***: Returns the inverse sine (arcsin) of each values in a raster.
 - ***ArcTan***: Returns the inverse tangent (arctan) of each values in a raster.
 - ***Atan2***: Returns the 2-argument inverse tangent (atan2).
+- ***AttributeHistogram***: Creates a histogram for the field values of a vector's attribute table.
+- ***AttributeScattergram***: Creates a scattergram for two field values of a vector's attribute table.
 - ***Ceil***: Returns the smallest (closest to negative infinity) value that is greater than or equal to the values in a raster.
 - ***Cos***: Returns the cosine (cos) of each values in a raster.
 - ***Cosh***: Returns the hyperbolic cosine (cosh) of each values in a raster.